Friendshao/Friendshao.github.io/docs/publist.md

    equation of state and modified gravity with neutron stars](https://arxiv.org/abs/1901.07546), arXiv:1901.07546

 0. B.P.
-Abbott, *et al.*,  [Low-latency gravitational wave alerts for multi-messenger astronomy during the second Advanced LIGO and Virgo observing run](https://arxiv.org/abs/1901.03310), arXiv:1901.03310
+Abbott, *et al.*,  [Low-latency gravitational wave alerts for multi-messenger astronomy during the second Advanced LIGO and Virgo observing run](https://arxiv.org/abs/1901.03310), *Astrophys.
+J.* (accepted), arXiv:1901.03310

 0. M. Soares-Santos, *et al.*, [First measurement of the Hubble constant from a dark standard siren using the Dark Energy Survey galaxies and the LIGO/Virgo